UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 - The only variable (or datatype, `dtype`) used is `float64`, and it is used in 12 columns (that is, all of them).
 - Is using 208 bytes of memory.

-Whilst the `info()` method tells us how many columns our DataFrame has, it doesn't tell us what the headers *are*.
+Whilst the `info()` method tells us how many columns our dataframe has, it doesn't tell us what the headers *are*.
 Fortunately, DataFrames also have a `columns` variable, which stores the column headers:

 ```python